Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 **Get Transformation Debug Log**

 TODO
-* Identify the repo log4j settings to set. **Any other?**
-* Talk about the bits of the Support Tools section of the Alfresco Admin Tool that have not been deprecated, and how to use it to work out if your transforms have been created.  **Doesn't seem to show the new transformer?**
+* Talk about the bits of the Support Tools section of the Alfresco Admin Tool that have not been deprecated, and how to use it to work out if your transforms have been created.
+  **This functionality does not work at the moment**

 ### Migrating a Legacy Transformer into a T-Engine

-> It is assumed that the reader is familiar with creating and configuring a new T-Engine as described [here](#developing-and-debugging-t-engines).

 This section will describe how to migrate custom synchronous transformers created for Alfresco Content Repository (ACS) prior to version 6.2, to new asynchronous out of process T-Engines.
 The pre 6.2 transformers will be referred to as *Legacy Transformers*.
+It is assumed that the reader is familiar with creating and configuring a new T-Engine as described [here](#developing-and-debugging-t-engines).

 A custom Legacy Transformer would typically be packaged as an Alfresco Module Package (AMP).
 The AMP would contain Java classes, Spring context